HappyShield/happyshield.github.io/readme.md

 * Instructions/WaveShield/waveShield_<b>XX</b>.md <i>(WaveShield production method instructions) </i>
 </pre>

-When translating these files, please also modify the header of the file to correspond to your language.
+When translating these files, please also modify the "header" of the file to correspond to your language:

-For example, if we are translating `Instructions/HandCreasing/handCreasing_XX.md` the header we would see to begin with would be:
+For example, if we are translating `Instructions/HandCreasing/handCreasing_EN.md` the header we would see to begin with would be:

 <pre>
 ---